exponea/exponea-android-sdk/Documentation/TRACK.md

 ## 🔍 Tracking
-Exponea SDK allows you to track events that occur while using the app and add properties of your customer.
-When SDK is first initialized we generate a cookie for the customer that will be used for all the tracking.
+Exponea SDK allows you to track events while using the app and add your customer’s properties.
+When SDK is first initialized, we generate a cookie for the customer that will be used for all the tracking.
 You can retrieve that cookie using `Exponea.customerCookie`.

 > If you need to reset the tracking and start fresh with a new user, you can use [Anonymize](./ANONYMIZE.md) functionality.

 ## 🔍 Tracking Events
 > Some events are tracked automatically.
-We track installation event once for every customer and when `automaticSessionTracking` is enabled in [ExponeaConfiguration](./CONFIG.md) we automatically track session events.
+We track installation events once for every customer, and when `automaticSessionTracking` is enabled in [ExponeaConfiguration](./CONFIG.md) we automatically track session events.

-You can define any event types for each of your projects based on your business model or your current goals.
-If you have product e-commerce website, your basic customer journey will probably/most likely be:
+You can define any event type for each of your projects based on your business model or current goals.
+If you have a product e-commerce website, your primary customer journey will probably/most likely be:

 * Visiting your App
-* Searching for specific product
+* Searching for a specific product
 * Product page
 * Adding product to the cart
-* Going through ordering process
+* Going through the ordering process
 * Payment

 So the possible events for tracking will be: ‘search’, ‘product view’, ‘add product to cart’, ‘checkout’, ‘purchase’.
 Remember that you can define any event names you wish.
-Our recommendation is to make them self-descriptive and human understandable.
+Our recommendation is to make them self-descriptive and human-understandable.

-In the SDK you can track an event using the following accessor:
+In the SDK, you can track an event using the following accessor:

 ```
 fun trackEvent(